sinerule-c/spotify_streaming_analysis/README.md

 | Frost Nova | 862 | 104088727 | 120752.58 |
 | The Dawns | 750 | 99573871 | 132765.16 |

-**Knot Hart has the most number of tracks.
-This could one of the reasons why he is the most streamed artist.
-Could also see the correlation between highest stream and track counts.**
+**Even though he has the lowest average_streams_per_track, Knot Hart is the most streamed artist, mainly because he has the most number of tracks.**

 <br>